rondlite/reaction-docs/website/versioned_docs/version-v1.6.4/plugin-routes-6.md

 In any web framework, "routes" are one of the core elements of what happens on a website.
 Certainly rendering content when a user hits a particular URL is a majority of what happens in web development.

-Reaction uses the [React Router](https://www.npmjs.com/package/react-router) package for routing.
-To get started with routing in Reaction, here are two important elements to understand:
+Demand uses the [React Router](https://www.npmjs.com/package/react-router) package for routing.
+To get started with routing in Demand, here are two important elements to understand:

-1. Reaction stores all its Routes in the "Registry" in the database.
+1. Demand stores all its Routes in the "Registry" in the database.
 This allows packages to dynamically add routes along with their functionality, and even override or remove existing routers.
-2. The customized version of React Router is available globally as `Reaction.Router`.
+2. The customized version of React Router is available globally as `Demand.Router`.

-For more in-depth coverage, consult the main Reaction documentation on [Routing](routing.md) and the [React Router documentation](https://reacttraining.com/react-router/web/guides/philosophy).
+For more in-depth coverage, consult the main Demand documentation on [Routing](routing.md) and the [React Router documentation](https://reacttraining.com/react-router/web/guides/philosophy).

 But we are going to keep it at its most simple and just add a single new route which will be available to anybody.
 Bee's Knees wants to add the ubiquitous "About" page to their site and wants to show essentially a static page there.